jayantrathi/jayantrathi.github.io/content/publications/conference-paper/index.md

 publication_types: ['paper-conference']

-publication: In *EECON 46 — International Electrical Engineering Conference (IEET Proceedings)*
+publication: In the IEET (International Electrical Engineering Transactions) — Electrical Engineering Academic Association (Thailand)*
-publication_short: In *EECON 46*
+publication_short: Presented at *EECON 46*

 abstract: |
-  This work presents a multi-modal intelligent home security system integrating facial recognition, audio hazard detection, motion tracking, and cloud-linked notification modules.
+  This paper presents the research and implimentation of a multi-modal intelligent       home security system integrating facial recognition, audio hazard detection, motion    tracking, and cloud-linked notification modules.
 The system utilizes machine           learning pipelines deployed on embedded hardware to process real-time sensory data, achieving high accuracy in detecting dangerous acoustic events such as screams, drops, and fire-related sounds.
 The project demonstrates the feasibility of a